benny123tw/javite/vite-spring-webmvc/README.md

-# Vite Integration for JSP and Spring MVC
+# JaVite for JSP and Spring MVC

 This project provides a custom JSP tag for integrating Vite-generated assets with JSP and Spring MVC applications.
 It allows you to seamlessly import Vite-built JavaScript and CSS assets into your JSP